uvsmtid/cygwin-offline/readme.md

 and downloads all packages (with their dependencies) listed in [`packages.conf`][6] file.

-It relies on availability of official Cygwin installers (depending on the platform architecture used) placed in the following paths relative to the root of this repository:
+It also automatically downloads official Cygwin installer placed in the following path relative to the root of this repository:

 ```
-distrib/setup-x86.exe
 distrib/setup-x86_64.exe
 ```